Mikejo5000/vsts-docs-pr/docs/java/vscode-extension.md

 > [!div class="mx-imgBorder"]
 ![Build status indicator](_img/buildstatus-indicator.png)
  This status bar item shows the status of the build for this particular repository and branch.
 Hovering over the item will provide additional information about which build was referenced (if any).
-Clicking on the item will take you to that build’s summary page in your browser.
+Clicking on the item will take you to that build's summary page in your browser.
 This indicator will update its status every 5 minutes.

 > [!div class="mx-imgBorder"]
 ![Work item count status indicator](_img/pinnedquery-indicator.png)